 Infectious Diseases Fellowship

-NewYork-Presbyterian/Weill Cornell is a 840-bed tertiary care facility which is the primary teaching hospital for the Weill Cornell Medical College.
+The New York Presbyterian Hospital-Weill Cornell is the primary institution of our fellowship training program.
+The medical center is located in a large clinical and research complex on the Upper East Side of Manhattan.
+New York-Presbyterian Hospital (NYPH) is the current name of what were formerly two distinct institutions: the Cornell-New York Hospital and the Columbia-Presbyterian Medical Center.
+Currently, New York-Presbyterian Hospital is the largest health care facility in the New York Metropolitan area and one of the largest and most prestigious within the world.
+The Greenberg Pavilion of the New York-Presbyterian Hospital (Cornell campus) is a one million square foot facility with 867 patient beds.
 The hospital services patients with a broad range of socioeconomic and cultural backgrounds, which reflect the diversity of New York City.
-NewYork-Presbyterian/Weill Cornell provides an extensive assortment of services through its Level I Trauma Center, Comprehensive Cancer Center, Burn Center, Bone Marrow and Blood Stem Cell Transplant Program, surgical services including neurosurgery and solid organ transplant (heart, lung, renal, liver and pancreas), OB-GYN, pediatric, neurologic and psychiatric departments.
+NewYork-Presbyterian/Weill Cornell provides an extensive assortment of services through its Level I Trauma Center, Comprehensive Cancer Center, Burn Center, Bone Marrow and Blood Stem Cell Transplant Program, surgical services including neurosurgery and solid organ transplant, OB-GYN, pediatric, neurologic and psychiatric departments.
 Fellows therefore learn to manage patients with both common and rare infectious diseases in a myriad of medical settings.

-NewYork-Presbyterian/Weill Cornell is contiguous with the Weill Cornell Medical College as well as physically connected to the 192-bed Hospital for Special Surgery (HSS).
+New York-Presbyterian/Weill Cornell is contiguous with the Weill Cornell Medical College as well as physically connected to the 192-bed Hospital for Special Surgery (HSS).
 HSS provides orthopedic and rheumatologic care including specialized surgical services for the hand and upper extremity, hip and knee prostheses, orthopedic trauma, scoliosis, spine, and arthritis surgery.
 The HSS affords our fellows an unusually broad exposure to infectious diseases involving bones and joints and prosthetics.

 In addition to clinical in-patient rotations, during the first year fellows spend 2 weeks in the NewYork-Presbyterian/Weill Cornell Clinical Microbiology Laboratory and with the Epidemiology service.
-Annually the Microbiology lab performs 250,000 requested procedures and is a major reference laboratory which allows the fellows opportunities to learn how to evaulate samples for all major classes of infectious agents including bacterial, viral, fungal and parasitic.
+Annually the Microbiology lab performs 250,000 requested procedures and is a major reference laboratory which allows the fellows opportunities to learn how to evaluate samples for all major classes of infectious agents including bacterial, viral, fungal and parasitic.
 On the epidemiology service they learn the essentials of infection control for a major medical center.
 This experience is augmented by the attendance at monthly meetings of the service in which both acute and ongoing epidemiologic issues are managed.

 Subspecialty elective-rotations (2 - 4 weeks) are available on the clinical in-patient service.
 These rotations provide fellows with more intense and dedicated exposure to specific types of infections that occur on the general consult service.
 The rotations are staffed by senior clinicians with specific clinical expertise/research interests in the area.
 Current electives include: